Cruciate ligament revision is a second procedure when the original cruciate reconstruction or repair fails.

 What constitutes ACL reconstruction failure?

-ACL graft failure after surgical reconstruction is not always a catastrophic event.
-Failure may also include laxity and instability, and further damage to other structures.
+ACL reconstruction is successful in the great majority of patients, but patients need to be aware that failure can occur.
+ACL graft failure is not always a catastrophic event, but may also include laxity and instability, pain, stiffness and further damage to other structures.

 Back to top